-If we still have concerns, and the absence continues into a third week, we will contact the Education Welfare Officer.
+If we still have concerns, and the absence continues into a third week, we will contact the LAAO and inform them of a Child Missing Education (CME).
+The school will follow the LA's CME Procedures.

 Should the child be subject of a Child Protection Plan, the child's social worker will be notified immediately.